 At Willetteragdol, we do not cut corners when it comes to our kittens.
 Our kittens and cats come first, plain and simple.
 Included in the cost of your kitten, you will not only receive a healthy, well-socialized, beautiful kitten, you will also receive the following:

-• Once you have chosen your kitten, you will receive weekly photos and updates so you can follow along with your new baby's progress and growth.
+• Once you have chosen your kitten, you will receive weekly photos, videos, and updates so you can follow along with your new baby's progress and growth.
 We love to show them off!
 They're just too cute!

 When/how can I schedule my interview?